ShitikshuVyas/Insurance-Pricing-Model/README.md

 - Policy Term
 - Target Profit Margin
 - Premium (solved variable)

-For each combination of age and term, the model projects:

 ### Key actuarial components
 - Survival & Inforce Projection